Head of Product

 And in such a saturated landscape, products also have to be financially accessible to the average end user in addition to being elegant and easy-to-use.
 These are all the reasons why many SaaS companies that employ a product led growth strategy do so with a freemium model or free-trial period.

-So, what should you be measuring?
+So, what should you be measuring with this product led approach?

 What product engagement metrics should you be tracking?